-Subje ect: cence to operate a court Street, Belfast - Date: 20 November 2024 Reporting Officer: Kevin Bloomfield HMO Unit Manager Contact Officer: Kevin Bloomfield HMO Unit Manager Nora Largey City Solicitor , Is this s report restrict ed?
-Yes No X Is the decision eligib ole for Call-in?
-Yes X No 1.0 Durnage of Por Summary of main los Purpose of Report or Summary of main Issues 1.1 To consider an a Occupation (HM consider an application for a Licence permitting the use of premises as a House in Multiple cupation (HMO).
-Premises Application No. Applicant(s) Managing Agents 15 Agincourt Si Belfast, BT7 1F - 11261 Mr John Mccauley 360 Residential Ltd Members are re minded I that licences are issu ed for a 5-year period v with standard conditions.
-1.2 npose special conditions.
-2.0 Recommendati ons 2.1 Taking into account the information presented Committee is asked to hear from the Applicant and make a decision to either: (i) Grant the application, with or without any special conditions; or (ii) Refuse the application.
-Notice of propo tice of proposed decision 2.2 On the 15 October 2024, pursuant to Paragraph 9 of Schedule 2 of the Houses in Multiple Occupation Act (Northern Ireland) 2016 ("the 2016 Act"), officers issued a Notice of Proposed Decision Appendix 2
+Subject: Application for a New Licence to operate a House of Multiple Occupation for 15 Agincourt Street, Belfast, BT7 1RB Date: 20 November 2024 Reporting Officer: Kevin Bloomfield HMO Unit Manager Contact Officer: Kevin Bloomfield HMO Unit Manager Nora Largey City Solicitor 1 Is this report restricted?
+Yes No X Is the decision eligib le for Call-in?
+Yes X No 1.0 Purpose of Ren ort or Summary of main Iss ues . a.peee e. report of cammary of main location 1.1 To consider an a Occupation (HM der an application for a Licence permitting the use of premises as a House in Multiple ion (HMO).
+Premises Application No. Applicant(s) Managing Agents 15 Agincourt St Belfast, BT7 1F 11261 Mr John Mccauley 360 Residential Ltd with standard conditions.
+1.2 where it is consi aerea r necessary to do so, the Committee can also in npose special conditions.
+2.0 Recommendati ons 2.1 Taking into account the information presented Committee is asked to hear from the Applicant and make a decision to either: (i) Grant the application, with or without any special conditions; or(ii) Refuse the application.
+Notice of propo tice of proposed decision 2.2 On the 15 October 2024, pursuant to Paragraph 9 of Schedule 2 of the Houses in Multiple Occupation Act (Northern Ireland) 2016 ("the 2016 Act"), officers issued a Notice of Proposed Decision.
+Appendix 2